Tiele people: Chinese subjugation

 In 669 similar unsuccessful revolts had been made by the Xueyantuo, but the details of these are vague.
 The last revolt was mentioned in 686, led by the Pugu and Tongluo to join with the Ashina clan, who had formed the Second Turkic Khaganate under Ilterish Qaghan in 682.
 They were immediately suppressed by an army dispatched from Juyan.
 A number of them were moved to that region along with the seat of the protectorate under the jurisdiction of Ganzhou.
-Earlier during the rebellion contacts between the northern protectorate and the Chinese capital were cut off, and the only way to pass was through the area of Suzhou.
+Earlier during the rebellion contact between the northern protectorate and the Chinese capital was cut off, and the only way to pass was through Suzhou.